LordOfChangeGames/SugarValidatorEnhanced/README.md

 * Improved `<<if>>` `<<elseif>>` condition checks
 * Usage of commas between arguments in a `case`
 * Unmatched HTML tags
+* Sorting warnings/errors by type
+* Possibility to hide errors (to use as a fix checklist)

 ## How to use
 * You can run this in your browser